ceramicnetwork/js-ceramic/packages/key-did-resolver/README.md

 ]

 ```
+## Testing
+Due to conflicts with parsing JSON with BigInt, tests need to be run with Jest in Serial mode.
+Use *npm run test -- --runInBand* .

 ## Comments
 During development there was not yet consensus on using all compressed keys.
 Support for uncompressed keys with the '04' prefix and